 Now we're going to set in the sleeves.
 Turn the bodice piece inside out.
 With the sleeves right side out, insert the sleeves into the arm opening.

 Meet up the seam of the sleeve with the side seam of the bodice pieces.
 Pin in place.
 Pin the rest of the sleeve in place, distributing material evenly.
 Stitch around the sleeve using a 3/8" seam allowance (not shown).
 Repeat with remaining sleeve.

 Here's a look at what the bodice piece looks like when laid out and finished.
 When you go to put it on, simply adjust the pieces in the front so that they are lapped, and so that the strap is centered in the back.
 Slip on over head.

 The skirt is fairly simple.
 Start with the two smaller rectangles.
 Place them right sides together, and pin along the edges.
+The stretch of the fabric should run across the body.
 Sew the side seams, and press the seam open.
 Next fold the band in half, encasing the side seams.
 Try on the tube around your chest, make sure that it will stay in place on its own.
 Adjust if necessary.
 Stay stitch the two layers of the band together 1/4" from the raw edges.

 For the skirt, place the two large rectangles with right sides together.
 Pin along sides.
 Stitch side seams with 3/8" seam allowance.
 Finish seam by serging or pressing seam open.